genuitytech/campfire-bot-absentee-camper/README.md

         # Default email notifier
         john: 987654

-* `production` - This is the environment for which the settins apply.
+* `production` - This is the environment for which the settings apply.
   You can specify multiple environments (e.g. development, test, etc).
 * `pony_options` - The configuration options for [Pony](https://github.com/adamwiggins/pony)
 * `users` - Each user line consists of the name of the mention name and